 Aaron Swartz's Non-Martyrdom

-I refrained from saying much on Aaron Swartz’s death because it felt disrespectful to use the occassion of his suicide to point out the flaws of his activism.
-Now I wonder if this isn’t another version of the injunction to not politicize a tragedy.
-Under this view, politics is a separate arena, merely a game compared with the really fundamental, pre-political world of life and death—as if politics does not already deal in life and death.
+I didn’t want to say anything about Aaron Swartz’s death because it felt disrespectful to use the occassion of his suicide to point out the flaws of his activism.
+But then I wondered if this isn’t another version of the injunction to not politicize a tragedy, where politics is a separate arena, merely a game compared with the really fundamental, pre-political world of life and death—as if politics does not already deal in life and death.
 Swartz life and death was certainly political, so maybe it is not disrespectful to engage with his politics at this time.

 A second lesson to be drawn from Swartz’s death is about political activism.
 The free software movement of the 1990s (before open source companies really became successful) rarely concerned itself much with politics except for relatively obscure disputes over governments mandating proprietary document formats and advocating for making all taxpayer funded code open source.
 The post-Napster free culture movement is much more explicitly political, taking aim at policy relating to copyright term extensions and enforcement.